TheThingsNetwork/docs/_content/devices/rak5205-wistrio-lora-tracker/connecting-to-ttn.md

 at+join
 ```
 ![Figure 20: Joining in ABP Mode](images/tnnabpjoin.png)

+>**Note:** It is actually unnecessary to join in ABP mode.
+But, it is a good practice to set this AT Command to validate the parameters set for ABP Mode.

 **5**.You can test the connection by sending an uplink frame.
 Use the following as an example:
 ```